Writing a Linux Debugger Part 5: Source and signals

 Next is get_line_entry_from_pc:

-Again, we simply find the correct compilation unit, then ask the line table to get us the relevant entry.
+Again, we find the correct compilation unit, then ask the line table to get us the relevant entry.

 When we hit a breakpoint or step around our code, we’ll want to know where in the source we end up.